ovh/venom/README.md

 Note the simple quote on the value of `body`.

-# Use venom in CI
+# Use venom in CI/CD pipelines

 Venom can be use on dev environement or your CI server.
 To display correctly the venom output, you probably will have to export the environment variable `IS_TTY=true` before running venom.